 - 7.7 The Order will help deliver the Council's vision for the regeneration of the Eastfields Estate.
 That regeneration is supported in a variety of policy documents, namely the London Plan, the Estates Local Plan, the Core Planning Strategy, and the National Planning Policy Framework, as well as relevant guidance documents.
-The planning framework is set out in more detail in Section 5 of this Statement. - 7.8 Once adopted, the regeneration of the Eastfields Estate will also be supported by the Council's draft Local Plan which was submitted to the Secretary of State in December 2021.

-7.9 The Council is therefore satisfied that the promotion of the Order is in accordance with the strategic objectives of the adopted planning framework.
+The planning framework is set out in more detail in Section 5 of this Statement. - 7.8 Once adopted, the regeneration of the Eastfields Estate will also be supported by the Council's draft Local Plan which was submitted to the Secretary of State in December 2021 and is currently at Stage 2 examination. - 7.9 The Council is therefore satisfied that the promotion of the Order is in accordance with the strategic objectives of the adopted planning framework.
+Please see paragraphs 5.8 to 5.23 of this Statement for a consideration of the relevant planning policy framework.